gau-nernst/centernet-lightning/README.md

 Notable modifications:

 - Focal loss: use `torch.logsigmoid()` to improve numerical stability when calculating focal loss.
 [CenterNet-better-plus](https://github.com/lbin/CenterNet-better-plus) and [Simple-CenterNet](https://github.com/developer0hye/Simple-CenterNet) clamp input tensor.
-- Gaussian render kernel: following [Simple-CenterNet](https://github.com/developer0hye/Simple-CenterNet), the Gaussian kernel to render ground truth heatmap follows [TTFNet](https://arxiv.org/abs/1909.00700) formulation, which is simpler (and supposedly better) than the original CenterNet (which was taken from RetinaNet)
+- Gaussian render kernel: following [Simple-CenterNet](https://github.com/developer0hye/Simple-CenterNet), the Gaussian kernel to render ground truth heatmap follows [TTFNet](https://arxiv.org/abs/1909.00700) formulation, which is simpler (and supposedly better) than the original CenterNet (which was actually taken from CornerNet).
+- Size regression: size output from the model is interpreted as relative scale (normalized by image width and height), instead of pixel scale in the original paper.
+This requires compensation in size loss weight (lambda_size), which is set to 1 instead of 0.1 in this case.